bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 80°
-- Windy
+- Breezy and Mostly Cloudy
 - 47% humidity
 - 21 mph wind
-- 5% cloud cover
+- 75% cloud cover
-- 39 AQI 🟩
+- 41 AQI 🟩
-- 0.04 inches of rain expected in the next 48 hours
+- 0.06 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>